janekto99/realtime-chat-laravel-vue-websocket/readme.md

 ## How to run project

-Go to the project folder
+Go to the project server folder
 > cd messenger-laravel-vue/server

 Start artisan server